Council budget

 Of that "day to day" budget we spend:

-• 34 percent on adult social care
+• 52 percent on social care

-• 16 percent on education
+• 21 percent on education

 • 8 percent on environmental and regulatory services